June 10 - July 6, 2018

 2017 Application Form (2018 Application Form available in January)

-The Marine Science Course is an intense 4-week summer program which introduces high school students to the marine environment.
-The course aims to give students a better understanding and appreciation of the various fields in marine science.
+The Marine Science Course is an intense 4-week academic class which introduces high school students to the marine environment.
+The course gives students a better understanding and appreciation of the various fields in marine science.

 Students will live on campus and participate in more than 150 hours of supervised academic activities.
 Students will take part in lectures, individual and group assignments, laboratory investigations, field projects, oral presentations, and written and practical examinations.

 |Human Interactions with the Marine Environment||Salt Marsh Ecology|

 A great deal of time will be spent in the field, exploring and examining different marine communities.
 Field activities include the exploration of a salt marsh community, beach profiling, reef fishing and trawling aboard the Dauphin Island Sea Lab's 65 foot research vessel, the R/V Alabama Discovery.

 Students will observe and work with such gear as a shrimp trawl, bottom dredges, plankton nets, seine nets, water sampling bottles, refractometers and water quality test kits.
 Students will also set up and maintain a marine aquarium, collect and identify marine species from various habitats, participate in lab and field dissections, conduct an individual research project, and participate in a panel discussion with marine science professionals.

 Special field trips include an overnight snorkeling trip to St. Andrews State Park in Panama City, Florida.